iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > My housemates & I have all tested positive but we can't report it in the app because the health department hasn't contacted any of us so there is no PIN code.<br> :date: __2020-10-22 02:52:42__

-> Bluetooth Required.
-I use bluetooth very selectivly.
-I won't use it 24/7 as it increases the chance of hacking...bluejacking in other words.<br> :date: __2020-10-19 03:24:57__

 #### 1-star reviews